 News

-For the most recent reviews and articles about me and my work, visit lnk.bio/andreapcurtis.
+If you want to see events I’m attending or updated reviews and articles about me and my work, visit lnk.bio/andreapcurtis.

 City Streets are for People is on the Kobo Best of the Year list for children’s literature!
 It has also been named as one of the Top 10 Books on Environment and Sustainability for youth by Booklist.
 It’s available now both digitally and in hard copy at your favourite indie bookstores! *Streets* is the third book in the Groundwood ThinkCities series about urban systems and sustainability.
 It’s illustrated by Emma FitzGerald and Kirkus calls it “an empowering look at reclaiming urban areas… for a better quality of life and a greener future.”
 Check out the free parent and teacher resources here.